vinegarhq/vinegarhq.github.io/src/Troubleshooting/winehq.md

 # Reporting issues to WineHQ

-**Warning**: This guide is not recommended unless you're an advanced user.
-Please follow [Troubleshooting](./index.md)'s instructions instead.
+**Warning**: This guide is only recommended for advanced users.
+If facing issues, please follow [Troubleshooting](./index.md) instructions first.

 Vinegar can be configured to help you diagnose if a bug/issue is caused by Wine and make a report to WineHQ without violating their reporting guidelines.